 Plitvice National park in Croatia

-One of the most fantastic parks that is both beautiful to experience and capture In photographs is Plitvice National Park In Croatia.
+One of the most beautiful places in the world to photograph and capture In photographs is Plitvice National Park In Croatia.
 You can visit the park during all the four seasons, but fall time is really spectacular for fall colors, less crowds and the amazing landscape to enjoy your visit to this national park.
 There are so many wonderful places to photograph around the park from walking along the boardwalk trails downhill and through all the fabulous waterfalls, taking a ferry ride to the end of the park and explore more trails and even looking down through all the scenic panoramic spots from above.

 You can even stay in the park and get a heads start to visiting the park and grounds before it is open for the rest of the public to enjoy, so you can easily get a head start in capturing the best spots ahead of the crowds.
 But definitely go to Plitvice during the off season and you’ll have for time to enjoy without all the crowds heading out to all the scenic spots around the area.
 Check out my posts on visiting Plitvice National Park in fall time here for more inspiration to visiting.

 Noel at Travel Photo Discovery

 The Isle of Skye is far from being Scotland’s best-kept secret – in fact, it is the most popular island to visit!
 And there is a very good reason for that: it’s absolutely breathtaking!